sncf-connect-tech/VSCollectionViewCellInsetFlowLayout/README.md

 ### Manual installation

-- [Download](https://github.com/voyages-sncf-technologies/VSCollectionViewCellInsetFlowLayout/releases) the last release of TableViewDescriptor.
+- [Download](https://github.com/voyages-sncf-technologies/VSCollectionViewCellInsetFlowLayout/releases) the last release of VSCollectionViewCellInsetFlowLayout.
 - Import the folder *VSCollectionViewCellInsetFlowLayout* into your project.

 ### Sample